Language Server: Service Onboarding and Workflow Guide¶

 app/routes/v1/root.py - How: Add a new POST endpoint that calls

-handle_sync_task_request.
-The sync flow automatically handles file upload, task creation, and execution via the thread pool executor
+dispatch_single_task.
+The flow automatically handles file upload, task creation, and execution.

 3. Implement Payload Preprocessing¶